Nur A. Touba - Biography

 core-based designs.

-(IOLTS), European Test Symposium (ETS), Asian Test Symposium (ATS),
+On-Line Test Symposium (IOLTS), European Test Symposium (ETS), Asian

-Defect and Fault Tolerance Symposium (DFTS), International Test
+Test Symposium (ATS), Defect and Fault Tolerance Symposium (DFTS),

-Synthesis Workshop (ITSW), Latin American Test Workshop (LATW),
+International Test Synthesis Workshop (ITSW), Latin American Test

-Workshop on Open Source Test Technology Tools (IOST3), ATE Vision
+International Workshop on Open Source Test Technology Tools (IOST3),

-2020 Workshop, International Workshop on Impact of Low-Power
+ATE Vision 2020 Workshop, International Workshop on Impact of

-Design on Test and Reliability, and International Conference on
+Low-Power Design on Test and Reliability, Workshop on RTL and High

-Advances in System Testing and Validation Lifecycle (VALID).
+on Advances in System Testing and Validation Lifecycle (VALID).
+He is

 Homepage, ECE Homepage, UT Homepage